Mbappe could miss El Clasico after Real Madrid confirm thigh injury

 “He has been diagnosed with an injury to the semitendinosus muscle in his left leg,” the club said after the league’s leading goal scorer went off hurt during Madrid’s 1-1 draw against Real Betis in La Liga on Friday.

-Madrid, second in the Spanish top flight by 11 points behind leaders Barcelona, face Espanyol on Sunday before taking on the Catalan giants the following weekend.
+Madrid, second in the Spanish top flight, 11 points behind leaders Barcelona, face Espanyol on Sunday before taking on the Catalan giants the following weekend.

-Real Madrid initially indicated Mbappe had suffered a muscular overload, but further tests showed their top goalscorer was injured.
+Real Madrid initially indicated Mbappe had suffered a muscular overload, but further tests showed their top goal scorer was injured.

 If Madrid drop points against Espanyol without him and Barcelona defeat Osasuna on Saturday, Hansi Flick’s side will be crowned champions for a second successive season.

-Mbappe has been troubled by injury this season, generating concern in France with the World Cup in the United States, Canada and Mexico starting on June 11 .
+Mbappe has been troubled by injuries this season, generating concern in France with the World Cup in the United States, Canada and Mexico starting on June 11.

 The 27-year-old, a world champion in 2018, was dogged by a knee issue which lasted for two months, the longest absence of his career, and admitted it caused him “frustration, anger and anxiety”.

-Mbappe becomes the latest to join a list of injured players ahead of the World Cup, including Netherlands midfielder Xavi Simons, Egyptian great Mohamed Salah, and Spanish prodigy Lamine Yamal.
+Mbappe becomes the latest to join a list of injured players in the run-up to the World Cup, including Netherlands midfielder Xavi Simons, Egyptian great Mohamed Salah, and Spanish prodigy Lamine Yamal.

-However, the French captain could regain full fitness ahead of the June 11 start of the tournament.
+However, the French captain could regain full fitness before the June 11 start of the tournament.